William McWaters: Early life

 William McWaters was the second of eight children raised by Missouri native Hugh McWaters and his Kentucky-born wife Mary.
 He lived on farms across Missouri in Platte, St. Charles and Cedar counties over the first sixteen years of his life.
-In the late1840s McWaters' father, along with John Salmon (a relative of his mother) and a John Dyer, were arrested in St. Charles County for beating up one Alexander Balbridge.
+In the late 1840s McWaters' father, along with John Salmon (a relative of his mother) and a John Dyer, were arrested in St. Charles County for beating up one Alexander Balbridge.
 The case was later thrown out on grounds that the original court documents failed to list a prosecutor.

 According to an 1875 newspaper biographical sketch, McWaters, when not yet thirteen, participated in a pro-slavery raid across the Missouri border into Kansas.
 When the American Civil War broke out some five years later, McWaters joined a group of guerilla fighters, commonly called bushwhackers.
 On September 3, 1861, his group sabotaged a bridge that led to the derailment of a Hannibal and St. Joseph Railroad train that carried Union soldiers among its passengers.
 The attack, which became known as the Platte Bridge Railroad Tragedy, killed nearly twenty passengers and crew and injured scores more.